 In this excellent edition of Marketing Academy Secrets, Placester’s Seth Price gives you the lowdown on how to use landing pages to convert visitors to leads.
 Quick, actionable, and easy to follow advice to make sure your site captures as many leads as possible.
 Super helpful!

 One of the biggest mistakes made by agents is not regularly following up with their leads and connections.
 Once an agent starts generating more than 15 news leads per month, keeping track and managing leads through email and calendar reminders becomes unfeasible.
 At that point, you’re better off automating it with a software such as Contactually, which offers a free 14-day trial you can access here.

-One of the best ways to market your business, is through your real estate website.
-But, in order to get your website seen, it has to show up when local customers search for it on Google, Bing, and other online search engines.
+One of the best ways to market your business is through your real estate website.
+But, in order to get your website seen, it has to show up when local home buyers search Google, Bing, and other online search engines.
 Follow this 25 step checklist to ensure your site is up to speed.

 Joshua Smith famously built his business from scratch to closing over 100 homes per year partly by using door hangers.
 The biggest benefit of door hangers over direct mail is that your leads are guaranteed to see your message.
 Instead of getting lost in a pile of bills, they need to take your door hanger off their door to get inside their homes.

-To get started with door hangers, check out ProspectsPLUS!, which offers a large number of templates specifically for real estate agents and and brokers.
+To get started with door hangers, check out ProspectsPLUS!®, which offers a large number of templates specifically for real estate agents and brokers.